yorickdewid/Wordgen/README.md

 ```
 wordgen -m 8 -i 10 -a -o passwords.txt
 ```
-To use the input directly a pipe could be used to feed the output into the second program `wordgen -i 5 | hydra ...`
+To use the input directly a pipe could be used to feed the output into the second program.
+For example: `wordgen -i 5 | hydra ...`
 ## License
 See [LICENSE](LICENSE)